 - For help, questions, or feedback about the RASS-COI system, contact the Research Administration Support Systems (RASS) team at email@example.com.

 What is a Financial Conflict of Interest Related to Research?

-A financial conflict of interest related to research exists when a financial interest – or other opportunity for personal financial gain – is likely to compromise or influence—or appear to compromise or influence—the objective design, conduct, reporting, or direct administration of research.
-Conflicts are a set of intersecting relationships; they are not inherently bad, but they must be properly managed to protect the integrity of Cornell research.
+A Financial Conflict of Interest (FCOI) related to research exists when a financial interest – or other opportunity for personal financial gain – is likely to compromise or influence—or appear to compromise or influence—the objective design, conduct, reporting, or direct administration of research, the integrity of research, or the public’s trust in research.
+FCOIs are a set of intersecting relationships, and although they are not inherently bad, they must be properly managed to protect the integrity of Cornell research.